From Physics 111-Lab Wiki

 - The Physics Department Colloquium is on Mondays from 4:15- 5:15pm in 1 LeConte Hall; all students are strongly encouraged to attend.
 Also, tea and cookies are served (for a small fee) at 4pm every day in 375 LeConte Hall.

-- All course materials are available from the Advanced Lab Site or the Physics 111-Lab BSC.
-Click on the door.
+- All course materials are available from the Advanced Lab Site or the Instrumentation Lab.

 - Optical Pumping is a required experiment for all students.

-- What to do 1st: Fill Out the Signature Card on-line.
-This is located on bSpace under Quiz & Survey.
-Make sure your picture is available on the Berkeley bSpace Web site.
+- What to do 1st: Fill Out the Signature Card on-line on bCourses.
+This is located on bCourses on the Home Page.
+Make sure your picture is available on the Berkeley bCourses Web site.
 If NOT bring to class a Passport photo and give it to Don Orlando.
 Download your copy of the Error Analysis Lab (EAX), sign up for your first experiment in the lab, get reprints from Library Site and watch the 111-Lab videos about your experiment online.

-- Please purchase before coming to class your own personal USB 4GB THUMB Drive for file storage.
+- Please purchase before coming to class your own personal USB 8GB THUMB Drive for file storage.

 - For Lost & Found, see Donald Orlando firstname.lastname@example.org